 On a channel like Pinterest, where your ad appears among dozens of highly differentiated images, you're in less danger of being dismissed as an ad because it's harder to stand out.

-But, you still must contextually blend into the content surrounding your ad.
+But, you still should contextually blend into the content surrounding your ad.